DS202-at-ISU/lab-2-lab2_team14/README.md

 **TL;DR** Sales price is the most important variable, and follows a linear relationship with Total Living Area.
 Acres and Sales Price also follow a linear relationship, albeit with a much lower strength.
-Occupancy does have a slight effect on the Sales Price, but it doesn’t appear to be as significant as other explanatory variables.
+Occupancy does have an effect on Sale Price, given the differing boxplots for each level.

 Follow the instructions posted at
 <https://ds202-at-isu.github.io/labs.html> for the lab assignment.
 The